-MR Angiography has greatly reduced use of conventional angiography.
+MR and CT Angiography have greatly reduced use of conventional angiography.
 However concerns about Gadolinium-containing MR contrast media and Nephrogenic Systemic Fibrosis (Nephrogenic Sclerosing Dermopathy) mean that MRA be used very cautiously if at all in dialysis patients and patients with severe renal failure.

 For conventional angiography, patients admitted on day of procedure, earlier if less fit.
 Overnight stay not routinely required for diagnostic angiograms, usually suitable for day case unit.
 Should stay overnight for interventions.